-We don't know for sure when Ricketts was born but we know that it was in John in the late 1760’s in England.
+We don't know when Ricketts was born, but it was in England in the late 1760s.
 He learned to ride at Hughes Royal Circus, a property of Charles Hughes - Philip Astley's rival.
-He opened his own circus (Circus Royal) by 1791 in Edinburgh, in partnership with John Parker.
+In partnership with John Parker, he opened his circus (Circus Royal) in 1791 in Edinburgh.
 They toured Scotland and Ireland.
 In 1792, Ricketts moved to Philadelphia and opened a riding school like owners of circuses in England.
-In 1793 a small group of performers from is former circus company joined him in Philadelphia.
-Some of them are: his brother Francis, which was an equestrian and tumbler; Mr. and Mrs. Spinacuta, him the rope-dancer and her equestrienne who rode two horses at full gallop; and Mr. McDonald, tumbler and a clown.
-They started training and on April 3, 1793 they had the first performance.
-Their first and the first in the whole United States.
+In 1793 a small group of performers from his former circus company joined him in Philadelphia.
+Some of them are his brother Francis, an equestrian and tumbler; Mr. and Mrs. Spinacuta, the rope-dancer and her equestrienne who rode two horses at full gallop; and Mr. McDonald, a tumbler and a clown.
+They started training and had their first performance on April 3, 1793: their first and the first in the United States.
 The Circus was an arena without a roof that could accommodate around 800 patrons.
-Its central part – ring, had around 13 meters in diameter and was filled in with a mixture of soil and sawdust.
-Show on that day consisted of performance of horsemanship, rope-dancing, tumbling and a clown show.
+Its central part, the ring, was about 13 meters in diameter and filled in with a mixture of soil and sawdust.
+The show on that day consisted of a performance of horsemanship, rope-dancing, tumbling, and a clown show.

-After a successful season (they even had George Washington as a guest on April 22), the circus traveled in July to New York City to a new circus Ricketts had erected on Broadway.
-This arena was also roofless and they stayed there performing until the 4th of November when they south to Charleston, South Carolina.
-Next seven years circus traveled from South Carolina to the province of Québec in Canada.
-In November 1794, Ricketts opened a new circus again on Broadway but this time roofed one with illumination and heating.
-In October the same year he built a new circus in Philadelphia - “Ricketts' Art Pantheon and Amphitheatre”.
-It was larger circus than first – it could accommodate 1,300 patrons and had diameter of 30 meters.
+After a successful season (they even had George Washington as a guest on April 22), the circus traveled to New York City in July to a new circus Ricketts had erected on Broadway.
+This arena was also roofless, and they stayed there performing until the 4th of November when they went south to Charleston, South Carolina.
+For the next seven years, the circus traveled from South Carolina to the province of Québec in Canada.
+In November 1794, Ricketts opened a new circus again on Broadway, but this time roofed one with illumination and heating.
+In October of the same year, he built a new circus in Philadelphia - “Ricketts' Art Pantheon and Amphitheatre.”
+It was a more enormous circus than first – it could accommodate 1,300 patrons and had a diameter of 30 meters.
 He also opened the similar one in 1797 in New York.
-On the same year, second Ricketts' company was sent to Montréal to build another circus.
-Second Canadian circus was built in the city of Québec in May 1798.
+In the same year, second Ricketts' company was sent to Montréal to build another circus.
+The second Canadian circus was built in Québec in May 1798.

-Ricketts's Pantheon in Philadelphia burned to the ground when Mr. Miller, a circus carpenter, left a candle in the scenery storage-room on December 17, 1799.
-This financially ruined Ricketts.
-Patronage also dwindled and he resolved to leave the country and set sail to the West Indies.
-After series of bizarre happenings, he managed to recoup his losses.
-He sold all hos horses and managed to get a good price for them.
-With that money he decided to sail back to England.
-Unfortunately, vessel he was in sank and he was lost with all his money at sea.
+Ricketts's Pantheon in Philadelphia burned to the ground when Mr. Miller, a circus carpenter, left a candle in the scenery storage room on December 17, 1799—this financially ruined Ricketts.
+Patronage also dwindled, and he resolved to leave the country and set sail to the West Indies.
+After a series of bizarre happenings, he managed to recoup his losses.
+He sold all his horses and got a reasonable price for them.
+With that money, he decided to sail back to England.
+Unfortunately, his vessel sank, and he was lost with all his money at sea.